-Selling Your Business To A South Florida Competitor
+Selling Your Business To A Competitor

-Competitors Make Great Buyers of Businesses
+Competitors Make Great Buyers

-Ensure the Competitor Signs the Non-Disclosure Agreement
+Competitor Signs Non-Disclosure Agreement

 • Before disclosing confidential listing information about a business to a competitor, it is first necessary to ensure that the competitor completes and signs a Non-Disclosure Agreement (NDA).